jyotirmaypaliwal/Handwritten-digit-recognition/README.md

 ## Note
-We could have also used Fashion-MNIST data instead of just MNIST as Fashion_MNIST is a drop-in replacement to MNIST dataset.
+I could have also used Fashion-MNIST data instead of just MNIST as Fashion_MNIST is a drop-in replacement to MNIST dataset.